taw10/crystfel/doc/articles/tutorial.rst

 will still work fine, but we provide here an updated file which will work slightly more smoothly.
 If you've downloaded CrystFEL, you'll find it in `doc/examples/jf-swissfel-16M.geom <https://gitlab.desy.de/thomas.white/crystfel/-/raw/master/doc/examples/jf-swissfel-16M.geom?inline=false>`_.
-Otherwise, click the link to download a copy.
+Otherwise, click the link to download a copy, and save it in your working directory.

 Finally, you'll need a *bad pixel map* which contains the information about which pixels of the detector cannot be trusted.
 This file is also available from the CXIDB.
 Download it here - `run47.JF06T32V01.mask.h5 <https://cxidb.org/data/103/run47.JF06T32V01.mask.h5>`_
-- and save it alongside the geometry and data files.
+- and save it in your working directory, alongside the geometry and data files.

 Advanced
 --------